 - Ask businesses or entertainment centres about offers for elders or their carers.
 Click here for the discounts and offers we are aware of.

-- There are sometimes discounted or freebie offers for carers at some museums, leisure centres, and national trust sites.
-Offers aren’t always shown on a website, so it’s always worth asking.
+- There are sometimes discounts or freebies for carers at museums, leisure centres and national trust sites.
+Offers aren’t always shown on a website so it’s always worth asking.

 Means Tested Benefits